canonical/charmcraft/docs/howto/flask-async.rst

 ``curl --parallel --parallel-immediate --resolve flask-async-app:80:127.0.0.1 \
 http://flask-async-app/io http://flask-async-app/io http://flask-async-app/io \
 http://flask-async-app/io http://flask-async-app/io``
-in they will all return at the same time.
+and they will all return at the same time.

 Output will be similar to following: